hi-primus/optimus/docs/source/sections/feature.rst

-Let's create a sample dataframe to see what does normalizer does:
+Let's create a sample dataframe to see what normalizer does:

 .. code:: python